fredrikWHaug/post-operative-complication-analysis/Explanation of values.md

 Variable ICD10kap
 -----------------

-ICD10-letter of primary diagnosis on the hospital episode containing the operation
+Explanation: ICD10-letter of primary diagnosis on the hospital episode containing the operation
+Type: Categorical

 Here are the meanings of the letters S, M, D, I, and K in ICD-10-CM: